play-with-docker/docker-machine-driver-pwd/README.md

 ## Getting started

 This driver tricks machine and allows to create / remove PWD instances remotely.
-As PWD uses static certificates, it's mandatory to set a different machine storage path to avoid the driver overwrite your current docker-machine certs

 Before using it please make sure of the following:

-- Set $MACHINE_STORAGE_PATH env variable to an *existing* directory (i.e /tmp/pwd)
 - Create a session in PWD and set PWD_SESSION_ID env variable or use --pwd-session-id flag when creating an instance